11 Sept 2007

 'The Watsons' features Emma Watson, newly returned to her family after being brought up by her aunt.
 Again, there are excellent pen-portraits of the characters, and an interesting plot which had a lot of potential, had it been finished.
 As the fragment ends, there's a note suggesting the likely outcomes of the book, which made it rather less frustrating.

-'Sanditon' is a bit different, starting with a carriage wreck and dealing with some amusing hypochondriacs who converge on the new seaside resort of Sanditon.
+'Sanditon' is a bit different.
+It starts with a carriage wreck and deals with some amusing hypochondriacs who converge on the new seaside resort of Sanditon.
 Written in Austen's last year when she was ill, and very interesting; it would have been nice to have more of it.

 The Penguin edition has excellent notes in the back which explain some 18th century terms, games and customs, as well as giving sections which Jane Austen had crossed out or altered.